ashthemech/AutoCAD-Essential-Training/README.md

   * Learned how to use grips to mirror object selections by coping a desk setup using the grip and mirror command.
   * Learned how to use fillet and chamfer to round and bevel multiple corners by using those tools on desks.
   * Reviewed how to use the divide and measure commands to place nodes and copy plants along set distances on a line.
+  * Learned how to explode polylines and reconnect them back together and how to edit spline verticies.

 <details>
 <summary> OfficeLayout.dwg - Modifying Objects </summary>